rohitsh027995/twitter-bot/README.md

 # twitter-bot
-GUI based twitter bot to retweet follow and favorite based on keyword search
+GUI based twitter bot to retweet follow and favourite based on keyword search